Facebook is probably the most neglected online advertising channel of them all.

 A campaign is the most abstract and broad level of your advertising efforts.
 The only thing that’s determined here is your target outcome, which can be things such as increasing likes, sending traffic to a website, converting prospects to buyers and getting app downloads.

 For example, if you want to promote your new game app, like Plants vs. Zombies, and get more downloads in the first week to make it popular, you can set that target here.

 (seriously, don’t download this, it’s addictive)

 The level that follows is ad sets.
 An ad set is where you decide what type of ads that you want to run and the target audience that you want to see your ads.

 Continuing with the game example, you could create one set for Instagram ads and one for desktop feed ads.

-Finally, there’s the ads themselves.
+Finally, there are the ads themselves.
 This is the level where you actually design your ads and decide elements like copy, images and CTA buttons.

 You can have multiple ads in each ad set, to test which ones work best.

 If that reminds you strongly of Google Adwords, that’s because it’s exactly the same structure.

 Now, we’ve covered all of the basics that you need to know, in order to not feel like an idiot when someone mentions Facebook ads.

 3 case studies from successful Facebook advertisers